FrodeSolheim/fs-uae/docs/mouse.md

 FS-UAE supports multiple mice on many platforms through the ManyMouse library by Ryan C. Gordon.

+**Note: FS-UAE 4 does not support multiple mice yet.** The rest of the this section applies to FS-UAE 3 only, for now.

 The old `Mouse` host device is still present and works like before - this is basically the system cursor, and most likely, all connected mice will affect this host device in FS-UAE.